Skip to main content Skip to main navigation

 Immediate Source of Acquisition

 James and Esther Jackson sent a gift of their papers in 2006.
 A flier and news release pertaining to the National Committee to Defend Negro Leadership found in repository were added to the collection in 2014.
-In 2015, Esther Jackson donated an additional four boxes of papers, photographs, and audio recording related to her and James Jackson's personal and professional lives.
+In 2015, Esther Jackson donated an additional four boxes of papers, photographs, and an audio recording related to her and James Jackson's personal and professional lives.
 In 2016 Esther Jackson donated additional photographs and clippings concerning the Southern Negro Youth Congress.
-Plaques sound reels, objects, and posters were donated in May and June of 2018.
+Plaques, sound reels, objects, and posters were donated in May and June of 2018.
 The accession numbers associated with this collection are 2006.009, NPA.2006.077, 2014.040, 2015.063, 2016.021, 2018.140, 2018.141, and 2019.019.

 Audiovisual Access Policies and Procedures

-Access to some audiovisual materials in this collection is available through digitized access copies.
-Researchers may view an item's original container, but the media themselves are not available for playback because of preservation concerns.
-Materials that have already been digitized are noted in the collection's finding aid and can be requested in our reading room.
-Materials not yet digitized will need to have access copies made before they can be used.
-To request an access copy, or if you are unsure if an item has been digitized, please contact tamiment.wagner@nyu.edu with the collection name, collection number, and a description of the item(s) requested.
+Some audiovisual material have not been preserved and may not be available to researchers.
+Material not yet digitized will need to have access copies made before they can be used.
+To request an access copy, or if you are unsure if an item has been digitized, please contact Tamiment Library/Robert F. Wagner Labor Archives, special.collections@nyu.edu, 212-998-2596 with the collection name, collection number, and a description of the item requested.
 A staff member will respond to you with further information.

-Separated Material
+Separated Materials

 Collection processed by